 Internal decorations

 Repair category 1

-Notes The property is in basic but reasonable decorative order.
+Notes The property is in reasonable decorative order.

 Cellars

 Repair category N/A

-Notes
+Notes Not applicable.

 Electricity

-Repair category 2
+Repair category 1

-Notes There is a limited distribution of socket outlets.
-As advised, the wiring in the outbuildings is suspect.
-The Institution of Engineering and Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
+Notes The Institution of Engineering and Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or rewired properties will have installations which fully comply with IET regulations.